 The fireplace is non-functional, but the house is typically at a very comfortable temperature, which does not require heat or air conditioning.

 Guests are responsible for ensuring safety of children and their guests while on top deck, the railing being about 30" high.

 This is a very safe neighborhood in a very safe town.
-However, as the local Mexicans do, I recommend you take a taxi back home after 8pm (for 40 pesos) as there has been the occasional mugging from gangs coming down small alleys in the dark.
+However, as the local Mexicans do, I recommend you take a taxi back home after 8pm (for 40 pesos) as there has been the occasional mugging from gangs coming down small alleys in the dark anywhere in the city, including the university, athough I haven't heard of many incidents.
 Foreigners are not targeted.